 Air pollution facts:

 - 92% of people worldwide do not breath clean air

 - Air pollution costs the global economy $5 trillion every year in welfare costs

 - Ground-level ozone pollution is expected to reduce staple crop fields by 26% by 2030

-According to UN Environment, waste is one of the five main types of air pollution.
-Open waste burning and organic waste in landfills releases harmful dioxins, furans, methane and black carbon into the atmosphere.
+According to the UN Environment, waste is one of the five main types of air pollution.
+Open waste burning and organic waste in landfills release harmful dioxins, furans, methane and black carbon into the atmosphere.
 It’s estimated that 40% of waste is openly burned, the problem is most severe in urbanising regions and developing countries.
-Open burning of agricultural and municipal waste is practiced in 166 of 193 countries.
+Open burning of agricultural and municipal waste is practised in 166 of 193 countries.

 Improving the collection, separation and disposal of solid waste reduces the amount of waste that is burned or sent to landfill.